eddpeterson/theBucketList/Readme.md

 Make Carol and David friends
 https://graph.facebook.com/TEST_USER_1_ID/friends/TEST_USER_2_ID?access_token=<get carrols acces token>&method=post
 After you need to login as David and accept the friendship
+* Should call user completed goals percentage only when user is logged in or when the form is being displayed.

 # TODO: 100 hours initially estimated